Shyft-to/example-projects/transaction-signer/README.md

 We hope you can sign any transaction, using this signing tool offline, or you can also check out our online signing tool [here](https://shyft-insider.vercel.app).

-## Signing Transaction with one wallet.
+## Signing more than one Transactions with one wallet.

 In certain situations, instead on one `encoded_transaction` SHYFT APIs return more than one, or an array of `encoded_transactions`, which will need a sign from the wallet in the frontend.
 In such cases, we will use the following function: